Maintenance and repairs to your home

-Most maintenance is undertaken through a planned work program so that all FACS properties are maintained to our asset standards.
+Most maintenance is undertaken through a planned work program so that all DCJ properties are maintained to our asset standards.

-You can request non-urgent repairs quickly and easily online below:
+You can request non-urgent repairs quickly and easily below:

 You can call the Housing Contact Centre for maintenance information 24 hours a day, 7 days a week.

-Your local FACS office has telephones with direct links to the Housing Contact Centre maintenance line for your use when requesting maintenance on your home.
+Your local DCJ office has telephones with direct links to the Housing Contact Centre maintenance line for your use when requesting maintenance on your home.

 Follow the instruction prompts when you call.
 You need to enter your postcode during the call so have it ready before you dial.

-You can ask a FACS staff member to assist you.
+You can ask a DCJ staff member to assist you.